CERBSim/webgpu/docs/testing.rst

    Packages that trigger ``webgpu.jupyter`` at import time (which calls ``platform.init()`` and blocks on a websocket connection) **must** be imported inside the test function, not at module level.
-Otherwise pytest will hang during collection.
+Otherwise pytest will hang during test collection.

 3. **Create a Dockerfile**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^